 All of the OR online sports betting is done through the Scoreboard app launched by the Oregon State Lottery.
 SBTech was chosen as the vendor to power sports betting through the app, and there have been several problems since its launch.

 At some point, retailers that offer video gaming options are expected to be able to offer online or retail sports betting, but that has not been the case up to this point.

 Latest Oregon News

 Another problem with the sports betting industry in Oregon is that it is extremely limited in terms of betting markets.
 The OR sports betting rules are extremely restrictive, but this could also be changing in the future.

-Betting on college sporting events is not allowed through the Scoreboard app, but tribal casinos are allowed to offer these markets.
+Betting on college sporting events is not allowed through the Scoreboard app, but retail Oregon casinos are allowed to offer these markets.
 The Scoreboard app does feature both US and international professional events, but it’s on a much smaller scale than some other states.